Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Override-Cloud-Layer.md

 ### Per-layer

-The Inspector shows the following list depending on the number of **Layers** you specify.
+The Inspector shows the following properties for each cloud layer.
+The **Layers** property determines the number of cloud layers to render.

 | Property               | Description                                                  |
 | ---------------------- | ------------------------------------------------------------ |